danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 \section{ImagesToLARModel}\label{sec:ImagesToLARModel}
 %===============================================================================

-This is the main module for the application; it takes the input data and start conversion calling \texttt{ImagesConvertion.jl}.
+This is the main module for the application; it takes the input data and start conversion calling \texttt{ImagesConversion.jl}.

 \subsection{Calling modules}\label{sec:modules}